nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 This section will describe the design and implementation of a notable feature in the project.

-Note: You will need to create an `article`, `job` or `note` for the feture.
+Note: You will need to create an `article`, `job` or `note` for the feature.
 It can be done through the following commands.

      1. create article
      2. create job